 Ultimate Bearing Resistance from Static Pile Load Tests

-The manner in which load tests are carried out shall be in accordance with section 5.4.6.14.
+The manner in which load tests are carried out shall be in accordance with item 5.4.6.14.

 Trial piles to be tested shall be installed in the same manner as the piles which shall form the foundation and shall be founded in the same stratum.